-Construction on the Forest Park entrance (Phase 1) is beginning in October 2021, with expected completion in Spring 2022.
+Construction on the Forest Park entrance (Phase 1) is beginning in October 2021, with expected completion in Fall 2022.
 During construction, Firelane 1 will be closed from the entrance at NW St. Helens Road to the intersection with Leif Erickson Drive.

 Features included in this phase are:

 - Trailhead access road and parking lot for 30 cars with two ADA parking spaces and bus drop off

 - Firelane 1 improvements to restore the width and gravel surface

 - Native plantings and stormwater treatment in the parking lot as well as in the wetland and associated conveyance, and

 Street and sidewalk improvements along NW St. Helens Road will provide safe access for visitors travelling by foot, bicycle, bus or car.
 After a gentle climb adjacent to wetlands and forest, visitors will arrive at the trailhead parking area at an upper level, some twenty feet above the level of NW St. Helens Road.
 Here, there is a drop-off area for buses and parking for 30 cars (including 2 accessible spaces).
 Next to the drop off area is the main trailhead to access Firelane 1 bicycle and pedestrian path.
 Firelane 1 will be repaired and its original 12-foot width reestablished to allow improved access and eliminate the rutted and eroded condition of the existing road.
 Pedestrian, bicycle, and vehicular circulation is laid out to reduce disturbance to the forest and wetlands on site, allowing opportunities to interpret native plant communities and the diverse tree canopy.